 The Postal Service has suspended mail service to Syria due to transportation issues.

-The suspension affects Express Mail International, Priority Mail International, First-Class Mail International, First-Class Package International Service, International Priority Airmail (IPA) International Surface Air Lift (ISAL), and M-Bag shipments.
+The temporary suspension affects Priority Mail Express International, Priority Mail International, First-Class Mail International, First-Class Package International Service, International Priority Airmail, International Surface Air Lift and M-Bag items.

 U.S. Postal Service acceptance of international lithium battery shipments

 The Postal Service is now allowing specific quantities of lithium batteries — when installed in the equipment they are intended to operate — to be sent to many international destinations, including Army Post Office (APO), Fleet Post Office (FPO) and Diplomatic Post Office (DPO) locations when permitted by the destination or host country.

 The postal operators of Germany and Italy are not accepting packages containing lithium metal or lithium-ion batteries to German or Italian addresses.
 Postal employees will decline electronic items containing lithium batteries to addresses in those two countries.
 This does not apply to shipments to and from German or Italian APO, FPO or DPO locations.

 Items that can be shipped include: cameras, video cameras, mobile/smart phones, Bluetooth headsets, laptop computers, shavers, portable DVD players, tablets, two-way radios, GPS devices and most other small electronic devices requiring lithium batteries.
 Items that can’t be shipped include lithium batteries not installed in the equipment they are intended to operate.
 In addition, when installed, they may noat exceed the quantity or limits defined in the IMM or DMM.